cryocuhk/liulin523.github.io/_pages/openings.md

 ## CUHK undergraduate students
-If you are an undergraduate student at CUHK looking for a research project, contact me by [email](mailto:liulin@cuhk.edu.hk) or stop by my office.
+If you are an undergraduate student at CUHK looking for a research project, contact Lin by [email](mailto:liulin@cuhk.edu.hk) or stop by his office (MMW 315).

 <figure>
 <!--- <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/non_pic.jpg" width="95%">  -->